ericsfeed/react-magic/README.md

 touch components/PrivateElement.js
 touch components/ProtectedPage.js
 ```
-After setting up the file structure, paste in the file contents for each from this project.
+After setting up the file structure, paste in the file contents from this project.

+#### Navigation.js

+This components implements the navigation link structure for this example.

+#### App.js explained

-#### replace the contents of App.js with the version from this project
+Replace the contents of App.js with the version from this project.

+This file implements the router and some very simple pages.

 #### magic.js explained

+The function magicLoginCallback integrates the magic link login.

+The function magicCheckUser invokes the magic service to check login status.

 #### trackAuth.js explained

+'trackAuth' is used to keep track of whether the user is logged in or not.
+This  mirrors the underlying login state implemented by the magic link system.

+---

 # Getting Started with Create React App